Our Forefathers Didn’t Floss: Presidential Tooth Tales

 George Washington

 Despite the popular presidential tooth tale, George Washington didn’t really have wooden teeth.
 What he did have, however, were a variety of dentures made of everything from human, cow or horse teeth to ivory and metal like lead-tin, copper or silver.
 One thing is true: Washington definitely had poor oral health, likely due to illness.
 He lost his first permanent tooth when he was only 22 years old.
-At his presidential inauguration in 1790, age 58, he only had one tooth of his own left.
+At his presidential inauguration in 1790, at age 58, he only had one tooth of his own left.

 John Adams